Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/data-pipeline/data_processing/index.md

     - "% of Total Views"
     - Cumulative % of Total Views
 ```

+!!!
+WARNING

+    Do not mess the order of the columns in the `parameters_data_processing.yml` file.
+If you really need to amend it, ensure that the `columns_to_keep` have the same order as `default_columns` (i.e. `columns_to_keep -> default_columns`).
+    This is needed because we do not perform any validation in the code to check if the mapping is correctly.
+This mapping is implicitly defined via this configuration file.

 After defining your data variables and the parameters required for your function, we can proceed to the writing our function.